randylien/oren.github.com/posts/rss1.md

     HTTP/1.1 200 OK
     Last-Modified: Thu, 21 Mar 2013 15:35:31 GMT

-(and the body, xml-file, contain the feeds)
+(notice the Last-Modified was returned in the header and the body, xml-file, contain the feeds)

-Let's copy paste the Last-Modified into the second http call:
+Let's copy paste the Last-Modified into the header of the second request, name the key If-Modified-Since:

     curl -v -H "If-Modified-Since: Thu, 21 Mar 2013 15:35:31 GMT" http://feeds.bbci.co.uk/news/technology/rss.xml > xml-file
 =>